 8. Aswan Dam

 The Aswan Dam, also known as the “Aswan High Dam,” is the world’s largest embankment dam and is located on the Nile River near the city of Aswan in Egypt.
-This dam was constructed between 1960 and 1970.
+This dam was constructed between 1960 and 1970 and it was the reason that some famous landmarks in Egypt have been moved.

 The original dam was referred to as the “Aswan Low Dam” and was located further downstream.
 This dam was completed in 1902 and was completely outdone by the newly constructed dam.
 It has a dual purpose with the production of electricity as well as allowing the local government to control irrigation of the Nile River to support agriculture in the region.